 Glottolog aims to provide a comprehensive list of languoids (families, languages, dialects) that linguists need to be able to identify.
 Each languoid has a unique and persistent identifier called Glottocode, consisting of four alphanumeric characters (i.e. lowercase letters or decimal digits) and four decimal digits (abcd1234 follows this patters, but so does b10b1234).

 Currently 2022-12-05 there are 7636 spoken L1 languages (i.e. spoken languages traditionally used by a community of speakers as their first language).

 In addition to the genealogical trees (families and isolates), the Families page also includes the following non-genealogical trees:

-(Glottolog also contains lists of putative languages and families that are not regarded as real languoids by the editors but that are given a Glottocode for bookkeeping purposes; these are called bookkeeping languoids and they are described further below.)
+(Glottolog also contains lists of putative languages that are not regarded as real languoids by the editors but that are given a Glottocode for bookkeeping purposes; these are called bookkeeping languoids and they are described further below.)

 |Spoken L1 Language||7,636|